Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Algorithm Family II: Meta-Heuristic Methods

 \subsection{Architecture and Robustness of the GA Controller}

-The core advantage of transitioning to a Multi-Objective GA lies in its architectural flexibility.
+The architectural flexibility of Multi-Objective GA is one of its key advantages in the literature.
 Rather than attempting to optimise a continuous power curve, advanced GAs utilise targeted chromosome architectures.
 For instance, the methodology established in the 2004 paper \cite{coast_control_with_ga} introduced a Hierarchical GA that optimises specific "Switching Points" as individual genes.
 By optimising where to switch traction modes rather than calculating continuous variables, the computational cost is reduced.
-Furthermore, this cost can be heavily controlled via strict hyper-parameter selection; a 2013 sensitivity analysis, \cite{analysis_of_the_impact_of_parameters}, demonstrated that beyond a certain population size, excessive mutation fails to yield better solutions, justifying aggressive limits on generation caps.
+Furthermore, this cost can be controlled via careful hyper-parameter selection; a 2013 sensitivity analysis, \cite{analysis_of_the_impact_of_parameters}, demonstrated that beyond a certain population size, increased mutation fails to yield better solutions, justifying tighter limits on generation caps.

-Additionally, recent literature highlights a shift toward "Robust Optimisation".
-A 2023 study, \cite{robust_optimisation}, utilised a preference-based GA to manage the stochastic uncertainty of passenger loads, structuring the GA to find the most reliable, rather than just the most theoretically efficient, solution.
+Recent literature also documents a shift toward "Robust Optimisation".
+A 2023 study, \cite{robust_optimisation}, used a preference-based GA to manage the stochastic uncertainty of passenger loads, structuring the GA to find the most reliable, rather than the most theoretically efficient, solution.

-However, it is critical to accurately define the operational scope of these highly evolved GA frameworks.
-Despite the architectural efficiencies of switching points and strict hyper-parameter limits, evaluating massive populations of robust, topography-aware trajectories across a mixed-mode fleet carries a substantial computational burden.

-Recent industry feasibility studies, such as the UK Rail Safety and Standards Board (RSSB) smart traction management project (T1270), highlight a strict divide in Energy Management System (EMS) use-cases.
-GA frameworks are highly effective for Train Planning (Long and Short Term), where unlocking electric paths at the timetable planning stage is conducted offline.
-However, field experience demonstrates that generating optimized profiles for complex multi-vehicle networks utilizing GA can require several hours of computational time.